Lake Bosque Alegre

 Lake Bosque Alegre (Laguna Bosque Alegre, translates to Lake Happy Forest), is a fresh water crater lake located in the northern highlands of Costa Rica.
-It is part of a complex of lakes comprising Lake Hule, Lake Congo and Lake Bosque Alegre.
-The lakes are part of the Bosque Alegre Wildlife Refuge.
+It is part of a complex of lakes that also comprises Lake Hule and Lake Congo.
+The three lakes are part of the Bosque Alegre Wildlife Refuge.

 Location

 It is located in Los Ángeles Sur, of Río Cuarto canton, of Alajuela province.

 Physical aspects

 Lake Bosque Alegre is a maar lake located within a crater, sharing a geological depression with Lake Hule and Lake Congo.
 There is no secondary volcanic activity present.
 There is a low possibility of volcanic gas fumes.